 I hope you know now how to find the best place to see northern lights in Iceland 🙂 If you liked this post, let me know in the comments.
 Have you seen the Aurora already?

-I’ll soon post an extensive guide to Iceland, in the meantime check the below posts about other places with stunning nature:
+And also check the below posts about other places with awesome nature:

 I’ll also be super grateful if you use the buttons below and share this post in social media.
 Thanks! 🙂